SL4SH3RM0VI3/R3NJ1/README.md

 + AFK/offtab capability
 + and i'm very shy to talk😢

-★ if u wear the TommyJarvis, JasonVoorhees or MichaelMyers skin, i'll go to int u :3
+★ if u wear TommyJarvis, JasonVoorhees or MichaelMyers skin, i'll go to int u :3